Brand Shoutouts

 Halpern's LinkedIn post from March 2026 also referenced active international partnerships being pursued in the Middle East and Asia, with 'more news to come.'
 This is the most current intelligence available on where Big Chicken's international pipeline points next.

-The operational question is what the revenue curve looks like in months three, six, and twelve — not at grand opening.
+The operational question is not what revenue looks like at grand opening.
+It is what the revenue curve looks like in months three, six, and twelve.

 Big Chicken closed a $10 million capital raise led by Branded Hospitality Ventures in 2025, with funds directed toward personnel expansion, marketing and tech stack improvement, and international IP execution.
 This is a meaningful signal for an emerging system.
 External capital specifically earmarked for infrastructure is a different financial story than debt-funded unit count growth.